WebberZone/popular-authors/README.md

 [Popular Authors WordPress plugin](https://webberzone.com/downloads/popular-authors/) is an addon for [Top 10](https://webberzone.com/plugins/top-10/) that allows you display the top authors on your blog by page views.

-The most popular authors can be displayed using either the shortcode or via the inbuilt widget.
+The most popular authors can be displayed using either the block, shortcode or via the inbuilt widget.
 You can also use the function `wzpa_list_popular_authors()` to display popular authors programmatically.

 ### Features

+* Block: Add a Gutenberg block by searching for `popular authors` or `author`
 * Multi-widget capable: You can have several widgets of Popular Authors each with its own settings
 * Custom Time Range: List popular authors within a specific time range (eg. last 1 day, last 7 days, last 30 days, etc.)
 * Shortcode: Use the `[wzpa_popular_authors]` shortcode to display your most popular authors